sthawinke/oosse/README.md

                         predFun = predFunReg, alpha = 1, nBootstraps = 1e2)#Lasso model
 ```

-    ## Fitting and evaluating the model once took 0.16 seconds.
+    ## Fitting and evaluating the model once took 0.06 seconds.
-    ## You requested 100 .632 bootstrap instances with 10 cores, which is expected to last for
+    ## You requested 100 .632 bootstrap instances with 10 cores, which is expected to last for roughly
-    ## 1 minutes and 51.64 seconds
+    ## 44.8 seconds

 ## Support vector machine